papokotos/industrial_v3/README.md

 # Installation Guide for Industrial-Main

-This guide provides the steps for installing and initializing the Industrial-Main application.
+This guide provides the steps for installing and initializing our application.

 ## Step 1: Download the Repository
 1. Press the green `Code` button on GitHub.